Shah114/Decision-Tree/README.md

 * **Gain Ratio** <br/>
 Information gain is biased for the attribute with many outcomes.
 It means it prefers the attribute with a large number of distinct values.
 For instance, consider an attribute with a unique identifier such as customer_ID has zero info(D) because of pure partition.
 This maximizes the information gain and creates useless partitioning. <br/>
 C4.5, an improvement of ID3, uses an extension to information gain known as the gain ratio.
 Gain ratio handles the issue of bias by normalizing the information gain using Split Info.
-Java implementation of the C4.5 algorithm is known as J48, which is available in WEKA data mining tool.
+Java implementation of the C4.5 algorithm is known as J48, which is available in WEKA data mining tool. <br/>

+* **Gini Index** <br/>